Encharted Cook

 It begins with chicken breasts cooked low and slow in red enchilada sauce.
 The chicken is easily shredded and returned to the sauce and quickly combined with bite-sized pieces of corn tortillas, black beans, and shredded cheese... and then cooked until everything is hot and bubbly.

 This is one of those slow cooker recipes that the whole family will love.
-Not only is it a delicious meal, but it makes up with very little prep and hands-on time so it is perfect for busy weeknights.
+Not only is it a delicious meal, but it also requires very little prep and hands-on time, making it perfect for busy weeknights.

 So, let's cook!